 If there is any fault to be given the picture, it’s that it’s a little bit difficult to get into at first.
 Koreeda doesn’t feel the need to give us all the information about everyone up front, so at first it can feel a little like eavesdropping on a family argument at the next table over.
 But I was amazed by how I felt like I knew these people intimately by the time the movie was over.
 I think that’s due to the fact that we’re given tiny bits and pieces along the way in much the same way we get to know our real world friends and family.
 As soon as it was over, I felt compelled to go back and watch the movie again.
 I was amazed by just how much more I liked the beginning of the film on the second viewing after I’d really “met” the characters.

-This film is currently available via Netflix streaming and is highly recommended.
+This film is highly recommended.